-30. The board shall select, subject to approval by the Bank of Ghana where applicable, and replace, where necessary, key management personnel and put in place an appropriate plan for succession.
-The succession plan shall focus on developing human resources to enable the regulated financial institution to retain a pool of qualified candidates who are ready to compete for key positions and areas when they become vacant to ensure effective continuity of the banking business.
+17. The Board shall select, subject to approval by the Bank of Ghana where applicable, and replace, where necessary, Key Management Personnel and put in place an appropriate plan for succession.
+The succession plan shall focus on developing human resources to enable the Regulated Financial Institution to retain a pool of qualified candidates who are ready to compete for key positions and areas when they become vacant to ensure effective continuity of the deposit-taking business.